Chart Color Schemes

 Health outcomes in Port Kennedy are marginally below the national average with the level of common health conditions among the general population somewhat typical, though higher than the nation's average among older cohorts

-Port Kennedy's health indicators show lower-than-average results.
+Port Kennedy's health indicators show below-average results.

 Frequently Asked Questions - Health